-Choosing a career direction is a complex process involving many steps including exploring your interests, skills, values, and personality type, plus lots of time to learn and to strategize a career development plan.
+Choosing a career direction is a complex process involving many steps, including exploring your interests, skills, values, and personality type, plus lots of time to learn and strategize a career development plan.
 After the beginning steps of self-assessment, you choose a few of the career fields that seem to have the most promise and do more intense research.

 Typically, the informational interview process looks like this:

 There are several ways to find people for an informational interview.
 The best method is to use your network of contacts to find people in the line of work that you want to learn more about.
 Begin asking family members, friends, and other people who they know working in the career.
 For example, you might approach your aunt and ask her, “Who do you know who works as a civil engineer?”
 Once a member of your network knows someone to refer you to, ask for that person’s name and phone number.
 You will be surprised how many people your contacts know and how easy it is to find people to talk to about all kinds of careers.

 Next, call the new contact.
 Please give your name and how you know about them.
 Tell them that you are interested in learning more about their career field and hoping they could help.
 Ask if you can schedule a time to speak with them for 30 minutes because you would like to ask them how they got into the field and their recommendations for people considering entering the profession.

 Following are some questions typically asked in an informational interview.
 Remember, you most likely will not ask them all since you want to keep the talk to only 30 minutes.
 Be sure to take a pen and paper for quick notes and recommendations and to assist you with writing a thank you note the following day.
 Be sure to note the correct spelling of their name and their address by asking them the information and writing it down in your notes or checking their business card.